galaxyproject/galaxy-hub/src/public-galaxy-servers/index.md

 * *Domain/Purpose:*
   * Large scale computing for medical informatics
 * *Comments:*
-  * "The [PhenoMeNal Galaxy installation](http://public.phenomenal-h2020.eu/) allows users to access all of the [PhenoMeNal](http://phenomenal-h2020.eu/home/) containerised tools through a workflow environment, on an scalable infrastructure that can be deployed to public and private cloud installations.<br /><br />
+  * "The [PhenoMeNal Galaxy installation](http://public.phenomenal-h2020.eu/) allows users to access all of the [PhenoMeNal](http://phenomenal-h2020.eu/home/) containerised tools through a workflow environment, on an scalable infrastructure that can be deployed to public and private cloud installations."

-   This PhenoMeNal H2020 Galaxy instance, and all of its tools, run as containers on top of [Kubernetes](http://kubernetes.io/), an open source container orchestrator system backed by Google.
+  * "This PhenoMeNal H2020 Galaxy instance, and all of its tools, run as containers on top of [Kubernetes](http://kubernetes.io/), an open source container orchestrator system backed by Google.
 If you wish to [deploy the PhenoMeNal Galaxy installation](https://github.com/phnmnl/docker-galaxy-k8s-runtime/tree/develop) on top of your own [Kubernetes](http://kubernetes.io/) instance, you can find instructions at our [wiki](http://phenomenal-h2020.eu/home/wiki/#galaxy-with-k8s).
 * *User Support:*
   * [Submit a ticket](http://phenomenal-h2020.eu/home/help/)
   * [PhenoMeNal: accessing metabolomics workflows in Galaxy](http://www.ebi.ac.uk/training/online/course/phenomenal-accessing-metabolomics-workflows-galaxy), online training from EMBL-EBI.